Bruin-Dev/Intelygenz/bruin-bridge/README.md

 {
     'request_id': 123,
     'filters': {"client_id": 191919 # MANDATORY parameter,
-                "status": "A" # Optional Can be A(Active), D(Decomissined), S(Suspended),
+                "status": "A" # MANDATORY Can be A(Active), D(Decomissined), S(Suspended),
-                "service_number": "VCO128739819" # Optional Is the serial number in velocloud }
+                "service_number": "VCO128739819" # MANDATORY Is the serial number in velocloud }

 }